 Cimitero Monumentale di Pisa opening hours: 8 am-10 pm in summer, 9 am-7 pm in autumn, 10 am-4.30 pm in winter.

-This one-of-a-kind collection was discovered almost by chance after the bombings on Pisa during World War II caused a huge fire within the Cemetery.
-This is when citizens were forced to pull the frescoes from the walls in the hope to save a large of them.
+This one-of-a-kind collection was discovered almost by chance when the bombings on Pisa during World War II caused a huge fire within the Cemetery.
+This is when citizens were forced to pull the frescoes from the walls in the hope to save them.
 This is how the stunning, “hidden” part of the frescoes was revealed.
+Even if you are only on a day trip from Florence to Pisa, try not to miss this museum.

-Museo delle Sinopie admission fee: Museo delle Sinopie is part of the Campo dei Miracoli, for all the landmarks how it works is: 1 landmark, 5 euro; 2 landmarks, 7 euro; 3 landmarks, 8 euro.
-You can always add the Cathedral because it’s free but you need to include it in the pass otherwise you won’t be able to go through the ticket barrier.
+Museo delle Sinopie admission fee: It’s part of the Campo dei Miracoli.
+For all the landmarks how it works is: 1 landmark, 5 euro; 2 landmarks, 7 euro; 3 landmarks, 8 euro.
+You can always add the Cathedral because it’s free.
+But you need to include it in the pass otherwise you won’t be able to go through the ticket barrier.

 Museo delle Sinopie opening hours: 8 am-8 pm in summer, 9 am-7 pm in autumn, 10 am-4.30 pm in winter.

-Keith Haring Mural.
 It was 1989 when a young Keith Haring painted his famous “Tuttomondo” mural on the exterior wall of Sant’Antonio church.
-“One of the most important projects of I’ve ever embarked on”, are the artist’s words about his last public project devoted to the harmony men should reach in the world, among each other and with nature.
+“One of the most important projects of I’ve ever embarked on”.
+These are the artist’s words about his last public project devoted to the harmony men should reach in the world, among each other and with nature.

 Huge and colorful, it’s one of those works of art that you can’t miss if you visit Pisa.
 Did I mention it’s free?